hsingchen-dev/Cafeteria-Order-Menu-Recommendation-System-for-Elderly-Care-Facilities/README.md

 This system provides a smart, voice-driven meal ordering experience for elderly users in care facilities.
 It integrates QR-based health data access, multilingual voice input, LLM-based natural language understanding, and menu filtering logic to recommend safe and personalized dishes.

+# Team
+This project is organized by an interdisciplinary team of doctoral and master's students, with each member contributing based on their respective areas of expertise.

+- **Fuzuki Tasaka (Project Lead)** – Oversees overall project direction, system implementation, and agent behavior evaluation.
+  Acts as a bridge between development and real-world deployment by conducting usability testing and improving prototypes.
+Also contributes directly to coding and practical integration.
+  *Kobe University*

+- **Hang Xingchen** – Responsible for system architecture design, including the integration of LLMs, robotic control, and multimodal coordination (vision, voice, behavior).
+  *Kobe University*

+- **Haruki Maruyama** – In charge of prompt engineering and market research.
+Optimizes dialogue flow in Japanese and ensures the system aligns with user needs and social context.
+  *The University of Tokyo*

 ### 🧠 Step-by-Step Process

 **Step 1: Scan QR Code**